Your cart is currently empty!

 SECTION III – GATHERING, USE, and DISCLOSURE OF NON-PERSONALLY-IDENTIFYING INFORMATION

-Generally speaking, every computer potentially provides a pile of data about itself to every other computer it connects to.
-None of it is directly identifying, and very generic in nature Websites use that information help make things easier on you, on us, and our vendors as well.
-Even though this information is generic in nature, it can still be used to create a fairly robust profile of a computer on the Internet over time.
+TL; DR – Generally speaking, every computer can potentially provide a pile of data about itself to every website it connects to.
+None of it is directly identifying.
+Websites use that information help make things easier on you, on us, and our vendors as well.
+Even though this information is generic in nature, it can still be used to create a fairly robust profile of about you over time.

 SECTION III; A – Users of the Website Generally